Max Weber (artist): America

 Weber was sustained by the respect of some eminent peers, such as photographers Alvin Langdon Coburn and Clarence White, and museum director John Cotton Dana, who saw to it that Weber was the subject of a one-man exhibition at the Newark Museum in 1913, the first modernist exhibition in an American museum.
 For a few years, Weber enjoyed a productive if rocky relationship with Stieglitz, and he published two essays in Stieglitz's journal Camera Work.
 (He also wrote Cubist poems and published a book, Essays on Art, in 1916.)
 So poor was Weber in these years that he camped out for some weeks in Stieglitz's gallery.
 Weber was also closely acquainted with Wilhelmina Weber Furlong and Thomas Furlong, whom he met at the Art Students League, where he taught from 1919 to 1921 and 1926 to 1927.
-Weber died in Great Neck, New York in 1961.
-He was the subject of a major retrospective at the Jewish Museum in 1982.

-Weber evidently was a prickly personality even with his allies.
+Weber evidently was a prickly personality—even with his allies.
 He and Stieglitz had a falling-out, and Weber was not represented in the famous Armory Show because his friend, Arthur B. Davies, one of the show's organizers, had only allotted him space for two paintings.
 In a fit of pique at Davies, he withdrew entirely from the exhibition.
 Other artists in the Stieglitz circle kept their distance, especially after Weber told people that there were only three indisputably great modern painters: Cézanne, Rousseau, and himself.
 "Almost without exception, they found him obnoxious: opinionated, rude, intolerant."

 Success

 In time, Weber's work found more adherents, including Alfred H. Barr, Jr., the first director of the Museum of Modern Art.
 In 1930, the Museum of Modern Art held a retrospective of his work, the first solo exhibition at that museum of an American artist.
 He was praised as a "pioneer of modern art in America" in a 1945 Life magazine article.
 In 1948, Look magazine reported on a survey among art experts to determine the greatest living American artists; Weber was rated second, behind only John Marin.
 He was the subject of a major traveling retrospective in 1949.
 He became more popular in the 1940s and 1950s for his figurative work, often expressionist renderings of Jewish families, rabbis, and Talmudic scholars, than for the early modernist work he had abandoned circa 1920 and on which his current reputation is founded.

 Not everyone believed that Weber fulfilled his early potential as he became a more representational and expressionist painter post-World War I. Critic Hilton Kramer wrote of him that, in light of the remarkable beginning of his career, "Weber proved instead to be one of the great disappointments of twentieth-century American art."
 Others however, because of his bold "Cubist decade," hold him in the same high regard as other native modernists like John Marin, Arthur Dove, Marsden Hartley, and Charles Demuth.
+He was the subject of a major retrospective at the Jewish Museum in 1982.

+Personal life and demise

+Weber died in Great Neck, New York in 1961.